kingbaldwin4/K-Means-Mahalanobis-Gray-Image/README.md

 The termination of the algorithm depends not only on the centers of the clusters not changing but also on the variance values of the clusters not changing.

 NOTE: The image and the number of clusters entered are crucial in these types of algorithms.
-These algorithms may not perform well for every image.
+These algorithms may not perform well for every image.<

-NOTE 2: Additionally, if the number of clusters entered exceeds a certain value, efficient results may not be obtained.
+NOTE 2: Additionally, if the number of clusters entered exceeds a certain value, efficient results may not be obtained.<

+NOTE 3: Since having very small variance values for the clusters can lead to undesirable results in the algorithm, I have added a conditional statement to ensure that the variance values in my code are a minimum of 0.1.

 Therefore, I also provided a sample image along with the code.
 You can enter values like 3, 4, 5, 6 for the number of clusters to obtain meaningful results.